 8. Rights we grant you

 During the Subscription Term, we will provide you access to use the Services as described in the Order Form.
-Your Subscription Term is stated on the Order Form and (if applicable) will renew automatically for further periods as stated on the Order Form.
-To prevent automatic renewal of the subscription, you must notify us as set out in clause 14 below.
+Your Subscription Term is stated on the Order Form and (if applicable) will renew automatically for further periods as set out in clause 14 below.
+To prevent automatic renewal of the subscription, you must notify us as set out in clause 14.

 You promise and agree that you will only make use of the Services and Service Data within the scope of the terms and conditions set out in these Terms, and that you will not redistribute or transfer the Services or Service Data, or any part of them except that you may share Patient Data of your Clients on medical care grounds or public health grounds as set out in Article 9 of the General Data Protection Regulation (EU) 2016/679 or such other lawful basis as may be determined by you.